gugol2/augmentedcode-configuration/README.md

 ### Key Concept

-**One ruleset, multiple entry points.** All AI agents use the same rules defined in `.agents/rules/base.md`.
+**One ruleset (TypeScript), multiple entry points.** All AI agents use the same TypeScript rules defined in `.agents/rules/base.md`.
 The symlinks (AGENTS.md, CLAUDE.md, GEMINI.md) allow each tool to find the rules in its expected location.

 ## Available Commands